airjp73/rvf/README.md

 # Validation Library Support

-This library currently includes an out-of-the-box adapter for `yup` and `zod`, but you can easily support whatever library you want by creating your own adapter.
+There are official adapters available for `zod` and `yup` , but you can easily support whatever library you want by creating your own adapter.

-And if you create an adapter for a library, feel free to make a PR on this library to add official support 😊
+And if you create an adapter for a library, feel free to make a PR on this repository 😊

 ## Creating an adapter